-Yes, it will.
-In 4TU.ResearchData, metadata may be freely reused under the CC0 waiver.
+yes the metadata will be available.
+In 4TU.ResearchData, metadata may be freely reused under the CCO waiver.
 Information about the accessibility of the dataset is also included in the metadata.
-Most datasets in 4TU.ResearchData are openly available, and can be accessed directly from the dataset's landing page.
-Datasets that are embargoed or restricted have a clear statement how access to the data files can be obtained.

 2.2.
 Making data accessible - Metadata:

 How long will the data remain available and findable?
 Will metadata be guaranteed to remain available after data is no longer available?